Emigre/dotfiles/docs/IDES.md

 Set these keys in Preferences > Keymap:
 - Focus Editor: Ctrl-[
-- Recent Files: Ctrl-O, remove the default, and leave the handler set to Vim
+- Recent Files: Ctrl-O, leve the default (Ctrl-E), and leave the handler set to Vim
 - Project: Ctrl-F
 - Find in Path: Ctrl-J
 - Replace: Ctrl-K